spaghetti-lover/SignMeet/ai_models/sign_language/HELP.md

 ### Adding Vietnamese

 - Find VSL(Vietnamese Sign Language) videos to process into lexicon.
-Possible source: <https://qipedc.moet.gov.vn/dictionary>, <https://drive.google.com/drive/folders/1ZSNhcv2CpJkThjh9kcLXs6WqRrYJqszL>
+Possible source: <https://qipedc.moet.gov.vn/dictionary> or <https://tudienngonngukyhieu.com> (need curl videos), <https://drive.google.com/drive/folders/1ZSNhcv2CpJkThjh9kcLXs6WqRrYJqszL>.
+Preferable use the 2nd link.
-- The library of `simple` lemmatizer, which is `simplemma` doesn't support Vietnamese.
+- The library of `simple` lemmatizer, which is `simplemma`, doesn't support Vietnamese.
 Need to test other lemmatizer or build lemmatizer for Vietnamese (probably most time consuming task)

+Update 1: Vietnamese doens't have prefix or suffix so no need lemmatized(?), need segmented only (use `underthesea`)

+### Adding English

+- Find lexicons or usable repos.

 ## Explain